jbracker/polymonad-proofs/README.md

     The `Identity`, `List`, and `Maybe` monad.
 * **`Polymonad`**:
   Formalization of polymonads (slightly altered from the version in Hicks paper).
-  The submodules contains proofs and formalization of ther polymonad concepts.
+  The submodules contain proofs and formalizations of other polymonad concepts.
   * `Polymonad.Identity`:
     The identity polymonad.
   * `Polymonad.Unionable`:
-    The formalization of what is required to union two polymonads that do not have morphism between them.
+    The formalization of what is required to union two polymonads that do not have morphisms between them.
   * `Polymonad.Union`:
     The proof that `UnionablePolymonad`s actually form a polymonad again.
   * `Polymonad.Union.Principal`: